sane8s/atom2taro/README.md

 There is also modified code from ead-schema-to-dtd.xsl, developed by Woodson Research Center, Fondren Library, Rice University, that converts c tags to <c##> hierarchy.

 ## How to Use
-1. Download and save atom2taro.xsl and TARO-clean.xsl to an accessible file location for staff.
+1. Download and save atom2taro.xsl to an accessible file location for staff.
 2. Customize atom2taro.xsl for your repository according to the options outlined above (in documentation pdf).
 3. Change ‘repo-’ to your repository abbreviation to indicate that it is your customized version.
 4. Create transformation scenarios in your XML editor (like, Oxygen)